How Can I Improve My Mental Health Without Therapy?

 Understanding Resilience

-Resilience is the ability to bounce back from adversity, adapt to change, and grow stronger through challenges.
-It's not a fixed trait but a set of skills that can be developed through practice.
+Resilience is the ability to bounce back from hard times, adapt to change, and grow stronger through challenges.
+It's not something you're born with but a set of skills you can develop through practice.

 The Components of Resilience

-- Ability to see situations from multiple perspectives
+- Ability to see situations from multiple angles

 - Willingness to change plans when necessary